subramk/jpa-play/README.md

 # jpa-play
-Sandpit for JPA + Hibernate experiments - from basics to the Unknown !!
+Sandpit for SpringBoot + JPA + Tests - from basics to the Unknown !!